 - Transfer limits: A lot of providers have a minimum and maximum amount you can transfer.
 While banks often cap money transfers at the customer's daily withdrawal or 'pay anyone' limit, IMT specialists tend to come with minimum instead of maximum limits ranging from $50 up to $10,000.
 So be sure to pick the provider that accepts your sending amount.

 - Pickup methods: The usual method is by electronic funds transfer but some services also allow the recipient to pick up cash from a branch.

 Mr and Mrs Jones have always had a love for France and have dreamed of owning a property in Bordeaux, amongst the vineyards!
 After years of savings, they finally have enough money to turn their dream into reality.
 They’re very close to purchasing a property but first the Jones’ want to do some research as to the best way to transfer the deposit to France.

-As the deposit is a large sum of money and the transfer is a one off, Mr and Mrs Jones learn that they will save a lot of money by opening up an account with a foreign exchange specialist to send the money.
-This way they’ll secure a great exchange rate with low fees and won’t lose half the deposit at sea during the transfer.
-Their bank in Australia was going to offer a poor exchange rate and charge exorbitant fees for a one off transfer.
+As the deposit is a large sum of money and the transfer is a one off, Mr and Mrs Jones learn that they will save significantly on exchange rates and fees by opening up an account and sending money with a foreign exchange specialist rather than sticking with their bank:

 Making regular money transfers to France

 As part of Jessica’s final year of her international studies degree, she has chosen to study abroad in Paris.
 Too busy to uphold a part time job while studying, Jessica requires regular pocket money for living expenses and additional university costs while she’s in Paris.
 Her parents back in Australia have been kind enough to support her by sending money to France every fortnight.